renatobalbino/renatobalbino/README.md

 ### Hello 👋

-Hi, I'm Renato!
-I'm a sotware developer passionate about making sotfware since 2009, creating technology to solve any sort of problems.
+Hi!
+I'm a sotware developer passionate about making sotfware since 2008, creating technology to solve any sort of problems and making ideas to come true.

 ---